Lifelong Learning Institute in Chesterfield

 Sherri Laffoon is the Emergency Management Planner with Chesterfield Fire & EMS-Emergency Management Division, responsible for the public education and outreach program.
 She is also the Coordinator for Chesterfield’s Community Emergency Response Team (CERT) Program.
 Sherri has been with Emergency Management since October 2009 and worked in the Chesterfield Emergency Communications Center for three years prior, where she was involved in the hiring and CALEA Accreditation processes.
 She is a member of the Central Virginia Emergency Management Alliance and the Virginia Fire Chiefs Assoc.
 Administrative Professionals Section.
 Sherri has a Bachelor’s Degree in Criminal Justice Administration and has earned the Professional Emergency Manager (PEM) designation.

 Juana Levi is a retired registered nurse who studied Art History at the University of Maryland.
-She is a mother of two daughters who are both teachers, and a grandmother of four.
+She is a mother of two daughters who are both teachers, and a grandmother of three with a fourth on the way.
 She and her husband have been LLI members since 2013.

 Lewis Levi graduated from the University of Maryland College Park with a BS in Computer Science.
 He worked with computers for Signet, AT&T and IBM.
 He and his wife have been LLI members since 2013.